theodds/2024-ISBA-Short/README.md

 Below you will find a brief overview of installation instructions.
 But, if you encounter any problems, please consult the documentation and notes above.

 Many of the R packages needed can be installed from CRAN.
-There are exceptions that need to be installed using either the `remotes` or the `devtools` package.
+There are exceptions that need to be installed from other places.
+Of course, there are many ways to install an R package.
+Here, we provide some code snippets for installing packages from within an R session with the assistance of the `remotes` and `devtools` packages.
 To install the necessary dependencies from CRAN, you should pick a reliable local mirror.
 Here, I'm using a popular US choice.

 `R> options(repos=c(CRAN="http://lib.stat.cmu.edu/R/CRAN"))` \
 `R> install.packages("Rcpp", dependencies=TRUE)` \